Molecular Phenology Scale (MPhS)

 Department of Biotechnology, University of Verona

-Giovanni Battista Tornielli, Marianna Fasoli, Sara Zenoni
+Giovanni Battista Tornielli, Sara Zenoni, Marianna Fasoli

 The Molecular Phenology Scale (MPhS) is a tool aimed to map the ontogenetic development of the fruit.

-The proposed scale paves the way for the development of tools that aspire at predicting the phenological stage of the fruit in various climate conditions, such as models that can account for temperature and other environment clues.
+The MPhS scale paves the way for the development of tools that aspire at predicting the phenological stage of the fruit in various climate conditions, such as models that can account for temperature and other environment clues.
 The quality of these tools will benefit from the combination of various modeling techniques (molecular, metabolite, physical, visual levels), providing that great coordination and knowledge-transfer between modelers, biologists and growers will be established.

 3D Bézier curve